Learn to design ethical, culturally sensitive, and rigorous health research.

 What you’ll study

-This course will introduce you to the fundamentals of health research methods, including:
+This fully online course will introduce you to the fundamentals of health research design.

 Create your own research proposal